 7.2 USE OF FUNDS

 We will use the funds we obtain from investment in this boutique business plan to pay for renovations, including the outside façade (to be paid for via PDRC grant), construction of fitting rooms, sales counter, painting, carpeting, lighting, decor and display fixtures.
 We will also purchase inventory, a cash register, computer equipment and an inventory management system.
-The remainder of the start-up funds will be utilized to cover operating expenses, such as rent, utilities, marketing costs and wages.
+We will use the remainder of the start-up funds to cover operating expenses, such as rent, utilities, wages and marketing to increase retail sales.

 7.3 INCOME STATEMENT PROJECTIONS